 - To avoid infection or revision surgery, do not use the implant if the sterile package or the implant are damaged. - To avoid damage to tissue or the implant, from this point do not use monopolar electrosurgical instruments on the neck and head of the patient.
 Bipolar electrosurgical instruments may be used; however the cautery electrode tips must not contact the cochlear implant and should be kept more than 1 cm (1⁄2 in) from the electrodes.

-To avoid damaging the cochlear implant:
+To avoid damage to the cochlear implant:

-- do not bend the electrode as the stiffening element inside is malleable and will deform. - leave the protective tube on the electrode until just before insertion.
+- minimise handling of the electrode - do not bend the electrode as it is malleable and will deform - leave the sheath on the electrode until just after insertion.